 - Physics family fun days

-Organized individually throughout the year; contact the department to get involved
+Organized individually throughout the year by the graduate students’ outreach committee; undergraduates can contact the department to learn more and get involved!

 - Wash.
 U. Math Circle